FAQs

 You may choose to send product samples, provide photography, or create additional assets if they would strengthen the campaign, but those are not fees paid to us.

-After the initial 3 months, the plan continues month to month with one full billing cycle’s notice.
+Yes.
+Both Essential PR and Standard PR start with a 3-month initial commitment.
+Standard PR then continues month to month with one full billing cycle’s notice.

 Is No Strings suitable for consultants, executive coaches, life coaches and business coaches?